nellore/rail/eval/README.md

 Scaling experiments
 -----
-1. Start with the Myrna-style manifest file GEUVADIS_all_samples.manifest composed of the URLs of all GEUVADIS samples.
+1. Start with the Myrna-style manifest file GEUVADIS_all_samples.manifest composed of the URLs of all GEUVADIS samples (minus one; see note under the section All-of-GEUVADIS run below).
 Invoke
     ```
     python geuvadis_lab_ethnicity_sex_all.py
     ```